Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Introduction

 Our main contribution is a framework for choosing which experiment to run and how to design it in this common setting of combining experimental with external evidence.
-By external evidence we mean reduced-form or structural estimates based on observational data, and/or results from experiments in other contexts.
+By external evidence, we mean reduced-form or structural estimates based on observational data, and/or results from experiments in other contexts.
 External evidence may be biased in ways not known ex ante (e.g., due to confounding or lack of external validity).
-We provide a procedure that (1) helps researchers disentangle the role of each experiment in this setting, (2) selects which experiments to run subject to a budget (e.g., which treatment arms and/or sub-populations), (3) optimally allocates sample size, and (4) prescribes how to combine experimental and external evidence for estimation.
-We allow for arbitrary (user-specific) constraints in each step, for both the choice of the design and of the estimator.\footnote{For (4), researchers may constrain the estimator to either only use experimental evidence when available or optimally combine experimental with (biased) observational evidence for estimating certain parameters.}
+We provide a procedure that (1) helps researchers disentangle the role of each experiment in this setting, (2) selects which experiments to run subject to a budget (e.g., which treatment arms and/or sub-populations), (3) optimally allocates sample size.
+We accommodate a broad class of user-specified feasibility constraints on the design and choice of the estimator.

-For an illustrative example, consider a government piloting a cash-transfer program in a small set of districts to increase children's school attendance.
+As an illustrative example, consider a government piloting a cash-transfer program in a small set of districts to increase children's school attendance.
 The trial delivers a local average effect, but policy decisions often require counterfactuals at scale, allowing prices and wages to adjust \citep[e.g.][]{ToddWolpin2006AER, egger2022general}.
-Researchers therefore combine experimental evidence with a supply-demand model that leverages observational data to map local impacts into economy-wide outcomes.
-The design question is (i) which mechanisms are the most valuable to learn experimentally given constraints on the size of the experiment and (ii) how to allocate sample size across treatment arms and sites.
+Researchers therefore combine experimental evidence with a supply-demand model that leverages external data to map local impacts into economy-wide outcomes.
+The design question is (i) which mechanisms are the most valuable to learn experimentally given constraints on the size of the experiment and (ii) how to allocate sample size across treatment arms (and locations).